Event-based Facial Keypoint Alignment via Cross-Modal Fusion Attention and Self-Supervised Multi-Event Representation Learning: Experiments

 \subsubsection{\textbf{E-SIE}}

 Our self-collected event face dataset, E-SIE, comprises nine volunteers (aged 21 to 43, all of Asian descent) who continuously moved their heads.
 Illumination ranges from 30 to 120 lux among the three primary factors.
 Each subject participated in both eyeglasses-on and off conditions, with head speed either normal or fast.
 Head pose variation includes horizontal and vertical translations.
-These combined factors yield 6 distinct scenarios, producing a total of 720 images exclusively used for evaluation.
+These combined factors yield 8 distinct scenarios across 72 videos.
+By extracting 10 frames from each video, we obtained a total of 720 images exclusively used for evaluation.